Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 3. Personalize

 Personalization is crucial in prospecting, and it goes beyond just using the prospect's name.
 It involves in-depth research to understand and segment prospects.
-LinkedIn automation tools can automate this process using variables for personalization and CSV files for scaling.
+Sales engagement tools can automate this process using variables for personalization and CSV files for scaling.

 Image & GIF personalization is another effective technique, using customized images with the recipient’s data to capture attention.
 Tools like Skylead offer image personalization as a feature, allowing you to customize images for each recipient to enhance LinkedIn inbox visibility.